EduardoZepeda/coffee-bytes-hugo/content/posts/comandos-de-gnu-linux-que-deberias-conocer-tercera-parte/index.en.md

 ## chroot

 There are situations where we need to change the default root folder address for some more advanced uses, such as creating overlays or containers, such as those in [docker](/en/what-is-docker-and-what-is-it-for/).
+It's because of chroot that [docker containers are able to have their own file system](/en/how-does-a-docker-container-work-internally/).

 ```bash
 chroot /mi_nuevo_directorio_root